MirrorNetworking/Mirror/doc/Articles/FAQ.md

 <details>
    <summary>Changing transports is very easy and only requires a few steps</summary>

-- Go to the GameObject that has a NetworkManager attached
+- Go to the game object that has the `NetworkManager` component
-- Remove the current transport script
 - Add another transport script via the Add Component button
-- Drag the transport script to the "Transport" field in the NetworkManager
+- Drag the transport script to the "Transport" field in the `NetworkManager`
+- Remove the old transport script (optional)

 You have successfully changed transports.
-If you have connection issues with a transport that requires portforwarding, make sure to portforward the correct protocol (TCP/UDP).
+If you have connection issues with a transport that requires port forwarding, make sure to port forward the correct protocol (TCP / UDP).

-NOTE: Some transports are not included with Mirror and need to be downloaded from their resepective GitHub pages.
+NOTE: Some transports are not included with Mirror and need to be downloaded from their respective GitHub pages.

 </details>